 About us

-ADHD Parent Support West Glasgow was set up in December 2014 by three mums of children with ADHD.
-All of us wanted to find out more about the condition and to meet other parents who were going through the same kind of challenges that we were, but we were surprised to find that there was no parent group in Glasgow...
+ADHD Parent Support West Glasgow was set up in December 2014 by mums of children with ADHD, Geraldine Mynors and Tracy Young.
+They wanted to find out more about the condition and to meet other parents who were going through the same kind of challenges that they were, but were surprised to find that there was no parent group in Glasgow...

-Today we have nearly 300 families in the group.
-Our focus remains the North and West sectors of the city, and that’s where we meet, but as we are one of only two parent groups in Greater Glasgow and Clyde (click here for details of the South Glasgow ASD /ADHD group) we are really delighted to welcome in parents from anywhere around the city and beyond.
+Today we have more than 700 families in the group - both those with diagnosed children and those on the waiting list.
+Our focus remains the North and West sectors of the city, and that’s where we meet, but we are delighted to welcome in parents from anywhere around the city and beyond.

-Geraldine Mynors, our Chair, can deliver talks and CPD sessions for teachers and others about ADHD, in return for a donation to the group, and regularly provides guest lectures at Clydebank College.
+Members of our parent committee can deliver talks and CPD sessions for teachers and others about ADHD, in return for a donation to the group.
 Please contact us for more information.

 Contact us